Colors Bangla

-Colors Bangla (previously known as ETV Bangla) is an Indian general entertainment pay television channel broadcasting in Bengali language.
-It was launched in 2000 as ETV Bangla, owned by the Hyderabad-based ETV Network.
-It was later sold to TV18 and was rebranded under the Colors moniker.
+Colors Bangla, previously known as ETV Bangla, is an Indian Bengali-language general entertainment pay television channel owned by JioStar and part of the Colors brand.
+It was originally launched in 2000 as ETV Bangla, owned by the Hyderabad-based ETV Network.
+The channel was later sold to TV18 and was rebranded under the Colors moniker on 12 April 2015.